8 Sauna Benefits For Mind And Body

 - Overall tissue health

+This boost may explain the anti-aging effects associated with regular sauna use.
 When your body produces more growth hormone, it speeds up the repair and regeneration processes that naturally slow down as we age.

 Heat Shock Proteins